 - Attendance at seminars presented by outside faculty

 This program allows PREP Scholars to experience biomedical research and demonstrate their abilities as researchers.
 In addition, they will have the opportunity to show their ability to do well in graduate level coursework.
-PREP Scholars who demonstrate the potential to excel at biomedical research and who have a strong recommendation from their research advisory committee will be guaranteed acceptance into one of USC’s Ph.D. programs and encouraged to apply for admission to other Ph.D. programs.
 We anticipate that the Scholars' laboratory research experience and graduate coursework will not only ensure their acceptance into a graduate program, but will also shorten the time needed to complete a Ph.D. by about a year.

-Once accepted into USC PREP, a Scholar will receive a stipend of $28,000 per year.
+Once accepted into UofSC PREP, a Scholar will receive a stipend of $28,000 per year.

 The program will allow the Scholars to hone their laboratory skills and increase their test taking and writing skills where necessary.
 Scholars, like regular graduate students, will be encouraged to attend and present at local and national meetings and workshops in order to convey their findings to their academic colleagues and gain visibility in the biomedical sciences job market.

-Because PREPs were created by NIH to increase the number of minority students entering
+Because PREPs were created by NIH to increase the number of minority or disadvantaged

-doctoral programs in biomedical research, you must be an underrepresented minority
+students entering doctoral programs in biomedical research, you must belong to an

 Blacks or African Americans